Board of Directors

 JAMES A. TALBOT

-James A. Talbot is a retired telecommunications and electronics data transfer technologist for Transport Canada.
+James A. Talbot, born 16-Jun-1932 and departed recently passed on 13-Apr-2022.
+He was a retired telecommunication and electronic data transfer technologist for Transport Canada.
 "Skip" as he is known throughout Canada, is dedicated to advancing equality and cross-cultural understanding.
 He has served in top executive roles with MAGMA, NBMC, Prude INC., and the Canadian Bar Association.
-James was also past president for MAGMA and NBMC.
+James was also past president for MAGMA and NBMC as well a dedicated his heart and soul to many more organizations, such as the Royal Canadian Mounted Police Commissioner’s Advisory Committee for multiculturalism and the Moncton Press Club.

 Joe Gee grew up in Carlingford, a small farming community in northwestern New Brunswick which shares the US/Canada international border with Fort Fairfield, Maine.
 A lifelong art and history buff, his interest in New Brunswick's Black heritage was piqued when he learned about the Underground Railroad that passed right through his own backyard.